mmbman/Katagiri/1986-03-15-Triple-Treasure-Lecture-2.md

 That is the structure of lay ordination.

-So today, I would like to talk a little more about the Three Treasures.
-I use a different term sometimes, the Triple Treasure, or the Three Refuges.
+Today, I would like to talk a little more about the Three Treasures.
+I use a different term sometimes: the Triple Treasure, or the Three Refuges.
 Whatever term I use, they are all the same, okay?

 #### 9:10